Psykotikism/Mutant_Tanks/README.md

 3. [Left 4 DHooks Direct](https://forums.alliedmods.net/showthread.php?t=321696)

 ### Notes
-1. I do not provide support for listen servers but the plugin and its modules should still work properly on them.
+1. I do not provide support for listen/local servers but the plugin and its modules should still work properly on them.
 2. I will not help you with installing or troubleshooting problems on your part.
 3. If you get errors from SourceMod itself, that is your problem, not mine.
 4. MAKE SURE YOU MEET ALL THE REQUIREMENTS AND FOLLOW THE INSTALLATION GUIDE PROPERLY.